UNopenGIS/foil4g/CONTRIBUTING.md

 To suggest new data sources for inclusion in FOIL4G, please use the [Data Addition template](.github/ISSUE_TEMPLATE/data_addition.md).
 Provide clear and concise information about the data source, including its format, license, and how it can be accessed.

+### API Addition Requests

+To suggest new API endpoints for accessing geospatial information, please use the [API Addition template](.github/ISSUE_TEMPLATE/api_addition.md).
+Describe the API, its purpose, and how to use it.

 ### Pull Requests

 We encourage contributions in the form of pull requests.
 Whether it's fixing a bug, adding new data, or improving documentation, your help is appreciated.
 Please follow the guidelines outlined in our [Pull Request template](.github/PULL_REQUEST_TEMPLATE.md) when submitting your contribution.